-For the year ended December 31, 2023, income tax expense of \$21.7 million increased compared to the \$17.3 million expense recorded in 2022 driven by higher taxable income in the current year, which more than offset the impact of a lower effective tax rate.
+For the year ended December 31, 2024, income tax expense of \$33.3 million increased compared to the \$21.7 million expense recorded in 2023 driven by higher taxable income in the current year and the impact of a higher effective tax rate.

-Total comprehensive income was \$71.6 million for 2023, compared to \$50.4 million in 2022.
-The increase was primarily due to the Company's \$21.7 million higher net income, discussed above, partially offset by lower gains on the Company's pension plans.
+Total comprehensive income was \$100.0 million in 2024, compared to \$71.6 million in 2023.
+The increase was primarily due to the Company's \$28.6 million higher net income, discussed above, and higher actuarial gains on the Company's defined benefit pension plans, partially offset by higher foreign currency translation losses on equity accounted investments.